OpenRarity/open-rarity/README.md

 # Contributions guide and governance

 OpenRarity is a cross-company effort to improve rarity computation for NFTs (Non-Fungible Tokens).
-The core collaboration group consists of four primary contributors: Curio, Icy, OpenSea and Proof
+The core collaboration group consists of four primary contributors: Curio, icy.tools, OpenSea and Proof

 OpenRarity is an open-source project and all contributions are welcome.
 Consider following steps when you request/propose contribution: